Sharp bounds for multiplicities of Bianchi modular forms: Results on algebra

 \section{Results on algebra}

-The rings of interests will always be Noetherian.
+The rings of interest will always be Noetherian.

-\begin{df} If $A$ is a (not necessarily commutative) integral domain, and $M$ is a finitely generated $A$-module.
+\begin{df} If $A$ is an integral domain (not necessarily commutative), and $M$ is a finitely generated $A$-module.
 The field of fractions $\cL$ of $A$ is a division ring that is flat over $A$ on both sides.
 We use $\dim_{\cL} \cL \otimes_{A} M$ to denote the \emph{rank} of $M$. \end{df}

 Let $\Lambda$ be a partially ordered abelian group.
-A $\Lambda$-filtration $F_\bullet A$ on a ring $A$ is a set $\{F_{\lambda} A | \lambda \in \Lambda \}$ of additive subgroups of $A$ such that \begin{itemize} \item $1 \in F_0 A$, \item $F_{\lambda} A \subset F_{\mu} A$ whenever $\lambda < \mu$, \item $F_{\lambda} A \cdot F_{\mu} A \subset F_{\lambda+\mu} A$ for all $\lambda, \mu \in \Lambda$. \end{itemize} The filtration on $A$ is said to be \emph{separated} if $\bigcap_{\lambda \in \Lambda} F_{\lambda} A=\{0\}$, and it is said to be \emph{exhaustive} if $\bigcup_{\lambda \in \Lambda} F_{\lambda} A=A$.
+A $\Lambda$-filtration $F_\bullet A$ on a ring $A$ is a set $\{F_{\lambda} A | \lambda \in \Lambda \}$ of additive subgroups of $A$ such that \begin{itemize} \item $1 \in F_0 A$, \item $F_{\lambda} A \subset F_{\mu} A$ whenever $\lambda \leq \mu$, \item $F_{\lambda} A \cdot F_{\mu} A \subset F_{\lambda+\mu} A$ for all $\lambda, \mu \in \Lambda$. \end{itemize} The filtration on $A$ is said to be \emph{separated} if $\bigcap_{\lambda \in \Lambda} F_{\lambda} A=\{0\}$, and it is said to be \emph{exhaustive} if $\bigcup_{\lambda \in \Lambda} F_{\lambda} A=A$.

-In a similar way, given a $\Lambda$-filtered ring $F_\bullet A$ and an $A$-module $M$, a filtration of $M$ is a set $\{F_\lambda M | \lambda \in \Lambda \}$ of additive subgroups of $M$ such that \begin{itemize} \item $F_{\lambda} M \subset F_{\mu} M$ whenever $\lambda < \mu$, \item $F_{\lambda} A \cdot F_{\mu} M \subset F_{\lambda+\mu} M$ for all $\lambda, \mu \in \Lambda$. \end{itemize} Again, the filtration on $M$ is said to be \emph{separated} if $\bigcap_{\lambda \in \Lambda} F_{\lambda} M = \{0\}$, and it is said to be \emph{exhaustive} if $\bigcup_{\lambda \in \Lambda} F_{\lambda} M = M$.
+In a similar way, given a $\Lambda$-filtered ring $F_\bullet A$ and an $A$-module $M$, a filtration of $M$ is a set $\{F_\lambda M | \lambda \in \Lambda \}$ of additive subgroups of $M$ such that \begin{itemize} \item $F_{\lambda} M \subset F_{\mu} M$ whenever $\lambda \leq \mu$, \item $F_{\lambda} A \cdot F_{\mu} M \subset F_{\lambda+\mu} M$ for all $\lambda, \mu \in \Lambda$. \end{itemize} Again, the filtration on $M$ is said to be \emph{separated} if $\bigcap_{\lambda \in \Lambda} F_{\lambda} M = \{0\}$, and it is said to be \emph{exhaustive} if $\bigcup_{\lambda \in \Lambda} F_{\lambda} M = M$.

 If $\Lambda \subset \RR$, we can define graded rings and modules for the $\Lambda$-filtration.
 Let $A$ be a $\Lambda$-filtered ring.
 For any $\lambda \in \Lambda$, we put